AdamsLair/duality-docs/pages/v2/Guidelines/Best-Practices.md

 ## Use `ContentRef<T>` properly

-This is already described [[in the article about Resources|Resource]], but it's mirrored here because it's so important.
+This is already described [in the article about Resources](../Resource.md), but it's mirrored here because it's so important.

 ## Deal with null